 We honor the wisdom of the circle and its transformational power in our lives and the lives of those whom we serve.

 The requirements for certification include:

-We are not journeying into wholeness.
-We are awakening to the wholeness that we have always been.
-In the core of our being, underneath all the personality trappings, the physiological enhancements, and the mental abstractions and distortions and distrations of our illusory “self,” we are WHOLE, COMPLETE, PERFECT and joined to all others in an indelible, irrevocable, ineffable bond.
+We are not journeying into wholeness, we are awakening to the wholeness that we have always been.
+Within the core of our being, underneath all the personality trappings, the physiological enhancements, and the mental abstractions, distortions, and distrations of our illusory “self,” we are WHOLE, COMPLETE, PERFECT and joined to all others in an indelible, irrevocable, ineffable bond.

 The circle is the most important symbol of our wholeness, representative of the Self with a capital S designating it as Higher Self, Spirit/Source/Force which exists beyond the confines of mind or lower ego driven ‘self’.
 The circle is also a symbol for God ~ the Creator ~ Divinity ~ the Holy of Holies, THAT WHICH IS everywhere equally present and timeless with no beginning and no end.
 Everything within the space delimited by the circle is SACRED.
 Therefore, it follows: the Self is both whole and sacred.

 Engaging with the circle, with clear Light as its center and an attitude of openness to possibilities, something is called forth within us.
 We may not yet fully understand what will emerge, but the calling, the pull from the wisdom of the circle to the work is clear and is guided by the quantum light of our “hundreds of millions of stars.”